Goatstown site ‘can’t stay like it is with donkeys and goats on it’

 Charlie Chawke: ‘I have invested all my savings in it.
 Every bob I had is gone into it’

-What the proposed development at the Goat pub in Goatstown would look like.
+An impression of the proposed development at the Goat pub in Goatstown.

 Publican Charlie Chawke has said that his site in Goatstown “has to be built on as it can’t stay like it is with donkeys and goats on it”.